daveaneo/pheatherx/docs/old/web-app-specs-v2.md

 > "Buy [TOKEN] when the price drops to your target.
 Your order sits privately on-chain and executes automatically when the market reaches your price.
 Perfect for accumulating at lower prices."

 **Limit Sell**
 > "Sell [TOKEN] when the price rises to your target.
-Set your desired sell price above the current market and let PheatherX execute when the market comes to you.
+Set your desired sell price above the current market and let FheatherX execute when the market comes to you.
 Ideal for selling at better prices."

 **Stop-Loss**
 > "Automatically sell [TOKEN] if the price drops to your trigger level.
 Protect your position from further losses.
 The market won't see your stop until it triggers—no front-running your exit."